dtcenter/METplus/docs/overview.rst

 we cannot promise to incorporate all suggested changes, we will certainly take all suggestions into consideration.

-METplus Wrappers is a ??living?? set of wrappers and configuration files.
+METplus Wrappers is a "living" set of wrappers and configuration files.
 Our goal is to continually enhance it and add to its capabilities.
 Because our time, resources, and talents are limited, we welcome contributed code for future versions of METplus.
 These contributions may